alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 features prefixed with a checkmark symbol, denoting whether a feature is :octicons-check-circle-fill-24:{ style="color: #00e676" } already available or :octicons-check-circle-fill-24:{ style="color: var(--md-default-fg-color--lightest)" }
 planned, but not yet implemented.
-When the funding goal is hit, the features are released to the Material for MkDocs community repository for general availability.
+Each funding milestone unlocks new features for general availability in the Material for MkDocs community repository.

 #### $ 16,000 – Chipotle